MaheshDhingra/MaheshTheDeveloper/README.md

 ### Hey! 👋

-- 🔭 I’m currently working on project: (PRIVATE PROJECT), [Portfolio](mahesh.is-a.dev)
+- 🔭 I’m currently working on project: (Free-for-life), [Website](free-for.life)

 - 📑 My new big project is [Web-Design-Lands](https://github.com/MaheshTheDeveloper/Web-Design-Land).
 I'm excited to see what this project becomes in the future and I'm happy to work with other people on this project.

-- 🌱 I’m currently learning Python, Html, Css, Js, Node.js, Mern Stack, Java, Php, Numpy, Panda
+- 🌱 I’m currently mastering Python, Html, Css, Js, Node.js, Mern Stack, Java, Php, Numpy, Panda, Pytorch, Tensorflow, Machine Learning.

 - ⚡ This is my first open source project:  [Escape-the-island](https://github.com/MaheshTheDeveloper/Escape-the-Island)